Last Updated on December 15, 2022 by Kayla

 4. Consume positive messaging

 Take a step back and observe the content you consume.
-We consume media, news, and content that impacts our health beyond food.
+Beyond food, the media and news you consume impacts your health too.
 For instance, how do your social media feeds make you feel?
 When you put your phone down, do you feel better or worse?

 Words from the Wise